phpman > man > NEXT(3perl)

 $obj->EVERY::foo(); # prints" A::foo B::foo X::foo D::foo

-that name to be invoked.
-As the above example illustrates, they are not called in Perl's
+name to be invoked.
+As the above example illustrates, they are not called in Perl's usual

-resulting order of classes is used as the sequence in which methods are called.
-However,
+order of classes is used as the sequence in which methods are called.
+However, that sequence is

 In general, there's no need to worry about the order of calls.
 They will be left-to-right,

-(including destructors), but is inappropriate for some kinds of methods (such as
+destructors), but is inappropriate for some kinds of methods (such as constructors, cloners,

-constructors, cloners, debuggers, and initializers) where it's more appropriate that the
+debuggers, and initializers) where it's more appropriate that the least-derived methods be

 $obj->EVERY::foo(); # prints" A::foo B::foo X::foo D::foo